-AAMFT accreditation is a voluntary distinction that represents the acceptance of training and educational standards set by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
-Such standards include all aspects of the program, including the degree the program is supported by the university; quality of the faculty, content of the curriculum; clinical training facilities and internships; and policies and procedures regarding admissions, documentation of clinical and supervisory hours, evaluations, grievances, dismissals, and other aspects of the program that influence quality of education and clinical training.
-The process includes submitting a comprehensive Self Study and hosting a site visit by representatives of the Commission on Accreditation.
-The site visit is the culmination of the program's moving toward meeting all the standards set forth by the Commission on Accreditation, and involves administration, faculty, students, and internship sites in the process.
+The Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) is the accrediting agency for marriage and family therapy education and training.
+COAMFTE's mission is to promote best practices for Marriage and Family Therapy educational programs through the establishment, review and revision of accreditation standards and policies, and the accreditation of graduate and post-graduate educational programs.
+Some standards include all aspects of the program, including the degree the program is supported by the university; quality of the faculty, content of the curriculum; clinical training facilities and internships; and policies and procedures regarding admissions, documentation of clinical and supervisory hours, evaluations, grievances, dismissals, and other aspects of the program that influence quality of education and clinical training.
+The process for accreditation includes submitting a comprehensive Self-Study and hosting a site visit by representatives of the Commission on Accreditation.
+The site visit is the culmination of the program's moving toward meeting all thestandards set forth by the Commission on Accreditation, and involves administration, faculty, students, and internshipsites in the process.

-AAMFT accreditation provides several benefits for the university, the program, and our students.
+COAMFTE accreditation provides several benefits for the university, the program, and our students.
 First, it adds prestige to both the university and to the graduates of our program.
 Second, the State of Connecticut recognizes the curriculum of AAMFT-accredited programs as meeting the educational standards for licensure as a Connecticut Licensed Marital and Family Therapist.
 This is important, as it qualifies our students to sit for the licensing exam if all other requirements have been fulfilled.
 Licensing is important for graduates who intend on working in settings that involvecollection of insurance payments for services.
 Third, accreditation helps our graduates obtain Clinical Membership in AAMFT.

-In August, 1997, the program was awarded Full Accreditation, which was renewed for a 6year period in 2002, 2008, and 2015.
-The next accreditation renewal process will take place during the 2020 - 2021 year.
+In August, 1997, the program was awarded Full Accreditation, which was renewed for a 6 year period in 2002, 2008, and 2015.
 Full Accreditation means that the program meets the accreditation standards set by AAMFT.
-A fully accredited program is recognized bythe State of Connecticut department of Public Health as a requirement of MFT licensure.
+A fully accredited program is recognized by the State of Connecticut department of Public Health as a requirement of MFT licensure.
 The self-study and site visit processes create an opportunity for revising and upgrading the program standards, policies, and procedures.
-Recent changes that resulted from this review process have been an upgrading of the curriculum, creation of a student-operated training clinic (in partnership with Klingberg Family Centers), the upgrading of our liaison system with internship sites, and the University's changing its graduation policy, allowing for multiple graduation dates during the year.
+The CCSU MFT program is currently accredited by COAMFTE until May 1, 2030.